What's home health care?

 If your doctor or referring health care provider decides you need home health care, they should give you a list of agencies that serve your area, but must tell you whether their organization has a financial interest in any agency listed.

-What should you expect from home health care?
+What should I expect from my home health care?

 - Doctor’s orders are needed to start care.
 Once your doctor refers you for home health services, the home health agency will schedule an appointment and come to your home to talk to you about your needs and ask you some questions about your health.